 AUDIOTOOL PARTNER WITH ESPORTS WORLD CUP FOR AN EPIC REMIX COMPETITION

-This remix contest series serves as an environment in which music and gaming cultures can merge, and will help to fuel innovation within the creative and digital entertainment industries.”SEATTLE, WASHINGTON, UNITED STATES, June 27, 2024 /EINPresswire.com/ -- Audiotool - a free, online music production studio - partners with the Esports World Cup 2024 to deliver a global remix contest series, judged by a panel of industry professionals.
+This partnership is more than a great series of contests for us; our goal is to offer a stage where music and gaming cultures meet.”SEATTLE, WASHINGTON, UNITED STATES, June 27, 2024 /EINPresswire.com/ -- Audiotool - a free, online music production studio - partners with the Esports World Cup 2024 to deliver a global remix contest series, judged by a panel of industry professionals.

 — Andreas Jacobi, Audiotool CEO and Co-Founder.